SnakeSneakS/TerminalEmulatorWithUnity/README.md

 # MyPresentation For "MISW WELCOME PRESENTATION 2021"
 - [presentation is here](./RevealPresentation/export/index.html)

-# Yet done or Help for:
+# Yet done or Help for or problems:
-- Maybe heavy
+- Heavy
 - Now, just execute shell.
-TTY or PTY might be better. <= Now, sudo command needs option "-S" to enter superuser password...
+TTY or PTY might be better. <= **Now, sudo command needs option "-S" to enter superuser password...**
 - Text style like "30m", "0m"
 - StandardOutput is received "Line by Line".
 So it can display "a\n" but can't display "a".
 This also matters when prompt password like "Password: ".
 - If StandardOutput is too long, text is not displayed fully.
 This may cased from "Mesh vertices must be under 65,000".